winfinit/aamvajs/README.md

 small helper library that provides one an ability to parse AAMVA magnetic stripe. regex was created based on 2012 spec

+**NOTE**:
+To support this effort, please contribute swipe streams for unsupported types and I would love to add support or fix things that are not working yet

 ## Installation

 ```bash